heehong01/capstone_project/README.md

 - As a admin, I want ..., so that ...

 - As a admin, I want ..., so that ...

+- Implementation of user to check if they had tried to create this garden in their environment
+- Implementation of user to have a description/review of the garden that they have tried
+- Implementation of Mobile option
+- Implementation of Mobile Application
+-